gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

   MachineDriver = "google" # Refer to Docker Machine docs on how to authenticate: https://docs.docker.com/machine/drivers/gce/#credentials
   MachineOptions = [
       # Additional machine options can be added using the Google Compute Engine driver.
       # If you experience problems with an unreachable host (ex.
 "Waiting for SSH"),
       # you should remove optional parameters to help with debugging.
       # https://docs.docker.com/machine/drivers/gce/
       "google-project=GOOGLE-PROJECT-ID",
-      "google-zone=GOOGLE-ZONE", # e.g. 'us-central-1'
+      "google-zone=GOOGLE-ZONE", # e.g. 'us-central1-a', full list in https://cloud.google.com/compute/docs/regions-zones/
   ]
   [[runners.machine.autoscaling]]
     Periods = ["* * 9-17 * * mon-fri *"]